codeCoRepo/gist-storage/README.md

 ### `GITHUB_GIST_TOKEN` environement variable

-It needs to hold your githun token, to get the token:
+It needs to hold your github token, to get the token:
 *your avatar* > *settings* > *developper settings* (bottom) > *Personal access tokens* > [tick Gist]
 The key starts with `ghp_...`